Jesssullivan/Shiny-Apps/Flask_Manager/README.md

-*Note, all R / GDAL depends will be needed to be configured.*
+*Note, all R / GDAL depends will need to be configured.*
 Test with default geyser app.